When to fly to Manchester?

 Manchester’s mass transit tram system is known as Metrolink and covers much of the metropolitan area, including Harbour City, Victoria, Market Street, Piccadilly, Old Trafford and St Peter’s Square.

-The Greater Manchester rail network offers services from Manchester Airport to the city centre as well as between locations within the city and from the city to other parts of the country.
+The Greater Manchester rail network offers services from Manchester Airport (MAN) to the city centre as well as between locations within the city and from the city to other parts of the country.

 - Castlefield, in West Central Manchester, is the site of Roman fort Mamucium from which the city takes its modern day name.
 The fort’s remains are preserved as a Scheduled Ancient Monument, and certain reconstructed buildings such as the gatehouse and granaries are open to the public.

 - Old Trafford Stadium offers guided tours of the home ground of the world’s most supported and well-known football team.
 You’ll get to stand in manager’s spot in the dugout, visit the trophy room and admire the team’s achievements, and even see the changing rooms where countless players have readied themselves for big matches.
 A selection of tour packages is offered, from single child and adult tickets to family tours.

 - The John Rylands Library is housed in a sumptuously beautiful Victorian Gothic building on main thoroughfare Deansgate.
 Founded at the turn of the 19th century in memory of local entrepreneur John Rylands, the library’s collection includes early examples of European printing such as the Gutenberg Bible and medieval illuminated manuscripts, as well as the papers of celebrated locals such as John Dalton and Elizabeth Gaskell.